Electrical Engineering

 Professional paid co-op = real industry experience

-You'll receive more than a year of paid industry experience thanks to three required semesters of co-op experience.
+You’ll get more than a year of paid industry experience through three required co-op semesters.

 On-campus experiences

-Your on-campus opportunities are plentiful, too.
-Meet friends with similar interests as a member of the Institution of Electronics and Electrical Engineers (IEEE), the largest student organization in the world.
-The department hosts multiple clubs that support off-class interdisciplinary projects and supports collaboration with other disciplines such as mechanical engineering, biology, architecture or civil engineering.
+There are plenty of ways to get involved on campus, too.
+Join the Institute of Electronics and Electrical Engineers (IEEE), the largest student organization in the world, or participate in department clubs that support projects across different fields, like mechanical engineering, biology, architecture and civil engineering.

 Proud to call Detroit home

-Did you know that metropolitan Detroit is home to 3% of the nation’s engineering and architecture jobs?
-That’s the most in the Midwest and the second most in the country — think of the opportunities Detroit offers when it comes to co-op placements and careers.
+Did you know metro Detroit has 3% of the nation’s engineering and architecture jobs?
+That’s the most in the Midwest and second most in the U.S. — making Detroit a great place for co-ops and future careers.

 student demoing his project